pablobascunana/youml-manager/README.md

 ## Install RabbitMQ in local environment

-You should install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and execute the ç **docker-compose.yml** inside **.local/rabbitmq** directory, to do this, place in the specified directory and execute the following command:
+You should install [Docker Desktop](https://www.docker.com/products/docker-desktop/) and execute the **docker-compose.yml** inside **.local/rabbitmq** directory, to do this, place in the specified directory and execute the following command: